Can I Fight a Coventry Notification of Non Certification?

 This can be very tricky.
 If the insurance company delays or denies your medical treatment. you should strongly consider a consultation with a workers compensation attorney to find out what options you have.

 Many people worry that it will be expensive to discuss their case with an attorney.
 I provide free consultations in workers compensation cases so that you do not have to worry about the cost.
-If you would like to set one up, just call (770) 214-8885 or complete and submit the “Need Help” form on this page.
+If you would like to set one up, just call (770) 214-8885 or complete and submit our free consultation request form.